List of kings of Athens

 Before the Athenian democracy, the tyrants, and the Archons, the city-state of Athens was ruled by kings.
 Most of these are probably mythical or only semi-historical.
 The following lists contain the chronological order of the title King of Athens (also prescribed earlier as kings of Attica), a semi-mythological title.

 Earliest kings

 These three kings were supposed to have ruled before the flood of Deucalion.

+Other sources mentioned two other ancient rulers of Athens: